 Key outcomes from the review

 - A new GP Indemnity short term financial support scheme, will start in 2016-17 and provide a special payment to practices, linked to unweighted patient population, to offset average indemnity inflation.
 The Scheme will initially run for two years, when it will be reviewed.
-The first payment, which will be separate from standard contract payments, will be made in April 2017.
-NHS England will now develop the details of the scheme in discussion with the profession.
-See our GP Indemnity Support Scheme – questions and answers for more information.
+The first special payment to practices, linked to unweighted patient population figures, to offset average indemnity inflation will be made from mid-March 2017.
+A sum of £30 million will be distributed to practices for this, which is calculated at 51.6 pence for each registered patient on practices lists as at 1 December 2016.
+See our GP Indemnity Support Scheme – questions and answers and Policy Statement for more information.

-- NHS England is running another Winter Indemnity Scheme from October 2016 until 31 March 2017, to assist with the additional indemnity costs of GPs who are able to carry out more out of hours sessions, to specifically address winter pressures.
-NHS England is taking forward discussions with clinical commissioning groups (CCGs) and the profession on the best way of tackling the effect indemnity is having on the ability to deliver out of hours / unscheduled care services from 2017/18.
+- NHS England is running another Winter Indemnity Scheme from October 2016 until 30 April 2017, to assist with the additional indemnity costs of GPs who are able to carry out more out of hours sessions, to specifically address winter pressures.
+NHS England is also taking forward discussions with clinical commissioning groups (CCGs) and the profession on the best way of tackling the effect indemnity is having on the ability to deliver out of hours / unscheduled care services.

 - The Department of Health will work to better understand the options for constraining litigation costs in primary and secondary care.
 Further work in this area is integral to our goal to supporting the NHS to become a learning and improving system that seeks to prevent harm and reduce risks, and when healthcare harm does occur there is an improved response that ensures a positive and meaningful experience for the patient and their families, and where appropriate and fair compensation.
 And we must consider the right balance between funding between NHS services for all, and compensation to those who have been negligently harmed by the NHS when things go wrong.